gopika237/9H-club/README.md

 # 🚀 9H Club – Hustle.
 Hack.
 Hype.
 *A Frontend Concept Website to Showcase Modern Web Design Skills*

-Welcome to the **9H Club** — not an official organization, but a *fictional student tech club* designed as a frontend showcase project.
-This site is built to flex modern web dev skills, simulate a real-world club portal, and deliver an engaging user experience with clean design, responsiveness, and flair.
+Welcome to the **9H Club** which is not an official organization, but a *fictional student tech club* designed as a frontend showcase project.
+This site is built to flex modern web dev skills, simulate a real-world club portal and deliver an engaging user experience with clean design, responsiveness, and flair.

 ---